What’s a user manual for a person?

 Another thing is laziness.
 I cannot comprehend how people squander their talents by doing things that don’t contribute to a better life of their own or others.
 I see this a lot in the ongoing inclusivity debates.
 If you know me just a bit you will see that I love all people.
 I wish for a world where the color of our skin or ethnicity is like hair color: totally meaningless.

 How does this connect to laziness?
 People who want to police speech are in my eyes just selfish bureaucrats.
+People are scared nowadays by a wild mob on social media that does not even read the sources!
 Do you want to help [insert minority], then go make a friend of that minority, and help them lead a better life.
 Nobody is helped by rewriting software documentation etc. Go use that time, make money, and then donate that money.

 Lacking futurism: Like laziness I hate it when there is shortsightedness.
 Every year when I visit Germany I am amazed how car brands manage to make facelifts, but nothing else.
 Then dieselgate happened.
 And now Tesla is about to eat their lunch.
 No wonder!
 Then there is bureaucracy.
 I can work with it, and it’s a part of life.
 But I hate unnecessary complexity.
 That’s likely to be the reason why I left Germany.